mperezfuster/gpdb/gpdb-doc/markdown/utility_guide/ref/gpv-config.html.md

 Settings:

 deployment-type <type_name>
-:   Specifies a `mirrored` or `mirrorless` deployment.
-The setting specifies whether the Greenplum deployment will use mirrors or not.
-Valid values of TYPE include mirrored and mirrorless.
+:   Specifies whether the Greenplum deployment uses mirror segments or not.
+Valid values of `<type_name>` include `mirrored` and `mirrorless`.
 For example: `gpv config set database deployment-type mirrored`.

 prefix <prefix_name>
-:   Specifies a prefix to be prepended to the resource pool and VM names.
-The gpv config set database prefix specifies a label which will serve as a prefix for the names of the resource pool and the VMs in the deployed GPV cluster.
-The resource pool name will be <PREFIX>-greenplum and the VM names will be like <PREFIX>-mdw, <PREFIX-smdw>, and PREFIX-sdw-001, etc.
+:   Specifies a label which serves as a prefix for the names of the resource pool and the virtual machines in the Greenplum cluster.

-#### <a id="network"></a>Network
+#### <a id="network"></a>network

-Configure the network settings for Greenplum to interact with itself and the outside world. gpv config set network - Configure network-related settings.
+Configure the network settings for the Greenplum cluster.

 ```
 gpv config set network <setting>